 Screen Sharing in Teams for Linux

-Teams for Linux provides robust screen sharing capabilities that integrate seamlessly with the Microsoft Teams web interface while maintaining the security benefits of Electron's contextIsolation and sandbox features.
+Teams for Linux provides robust screen sharing capabilities that integrate seamlessly with the Microsoft Teams web interface.
+Note: As of v2.6+, contextIsolation and sandbox have been disabled to enable Teams DOM access functionality.

 How It Works